ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

-📝 Changelog (v1.2.0)
+📝 Changelog (v1.3.2)
-- NEW: Fixed overlapping text in Info screens (Webcam/Chroma) and adjusted titles to fit the background better.
+- NEW: Main Menu Redesign.
+Bigger buttons, cleaner look, and integrated "Welcome" text.

-- FIX: Solved the image distortion issue when saving edited photos.
-Now saving is pixel-perfect and corruption-free.
+- FIX: Aggregation of experimental phases.

 - NEW: Main Menu Redesign.
 Bigger buttons, cleaner look, and integrated "Welcome" text.

-- FIX: Gallery Layout.
-Photos are now properly spaced and fit perfectly on the screen when viewed.
+- NEW: Configuration system from the main menu

-- NEW: Added Delete (X) function in Gallery to remove unwanted files.
+- NEW: Zoom and Movement when viewing a photo in the gallery

 - UI: Improved button clarity and layout in the Editor.